John Sen Inches Thomson: Shipwreck

 John Sen Inches Thomson and his brother, Andrew operated under "Thomson Brothers" as ship chandlers and managed sealing and whaling ships in the waters surrounding Australia and New Zealand.
-They were part owners of the sailing ships Superb and Othello but fully owned Bencleugh, Friendship, Peninsula and Jane.
-Bencleugh was a 66-ton wooden schooner built at Port Chalmers, New Zealand in 1872 by Sutherland & Co., and registered out of Dunedin, Otago, New Zealand.
+They were part owners of the sailing ships Parisian, Superb and Othello and fully owned the Redcliffe, Bencleugh, Friendship, S.S.
+Peninsula and S.S.
+Jane.
+Bencleugh was a 66-ton wooden schooner built at Port Chalmers, New Zealand in 1872 by Sutherland & Co., and registered in Dunedin, Otago, New Zealand.
 It was named after the Ben Line's Bencleuch which their father Watson and cousins Andrew, Alexander and William were part owners of.

 In early July in 1877, with a crew of 19, Bencleugh left Port Chalmers, New Zealand, on a sealing trip.
 They originally sailed beyond Macquarie Island looking for Emerald Island.
 Emerald Island had first been reported in 1821 by the sailing ship Emerald.
 After finding no trace of the island, they concluded it never existed and began their return to Macquarie Island.
 The crew spent the next three weeks fighting storms of wind, snow, fog and hail, never able to land at Macquarie.
 During a break in the gales, the crew was able to land a whaling boat filled with supplies.
 The next day, 6 August 1877, a large wave overtook Bencleugh and pushed it into the breakers.
 The storm had driven the ship into a natural cleft in a reef, but the row boats had been washed ashore.
 The crew determined that the only viable option was to get off Bencleugh before it broke up was for a volunteer to swim to shore with a rope.
 Inches Thomson determined that as the ship's owner, he should be the one to attempt this dangerous feat.
 His first attempt failed and he was pushed back by the sea, but his second effort to swim through the kelp fields and the icy water was successful.
 Using the rope as their guide, the entire crew was able to make their way off the ship and onto Macquarie Island.